jerichosy/CSOPESY-MP1/README.md

 2. Run code with test_case file using input redirection:
     a. "python main.py < 'testcase.txt'"

-3. Optionally, you can run "test_script.sh" using "Git Bash" to test the code using the test cases provided.
+3. Optionally, you can run "test_script.sh" using "Git Bash" to test the code using the test cases provided.\
     a.
-Right click the folder with "test_script.sh", then click the option "Open Git Bash here"
+Right click the folder with "test_script.sh", then click the option "Open Git Bash here"\
     b.
-A Git Bash command prompt should appear, type "./test_script.sh" to run test cases.
+A Git Bash command prompt should appear, type "./test_script.sh" to run test cases.\
     c.
-Choose the number of the CPU Scheduling Algorithm you want to test
+Choose the number of the CPU Scheduling Algorithm you want to test and enter.\

     *****
     In the case that the error "python3: command not found" appears.
 Edit line 46 of "test_script.sh".